Skip to content

 What this doesn't capture

-This calculation rarely sits alone in a planning exercise.
-If you're running these numbers, you'll probably also want the software subscription calculator, the subscription audit calculator, and the gift annual spend calculator — each one answers a different question in the same territory.
-Treating them as a set rather than in isolation usually produces a more honest picture.
+This calculation rarely sits alone.
+The software subscription calculator, the subscription audit calculator, and the gift annual spend calculator each answer a different question in the same territory.
+Looking at the set together usually produces a more complete annual picture than any one in isolation.

 Example Scenario